 The meeting looked at two key areas in particular this time.
 The first of these was the waste collection, disposal and recycling.
 The Committee had previously been informed that the contract for the collection of waste and recycling had been brought back in house and had looked at how this was to be achieved.
-The Committee were also aware that the blue bin service was to start in the summer and how this was expected to increase recycling rates.
+The Committee were also aware that the blue bin service had commenced in the summer and was expected to increase recycling rates.